neondatabase/website/content/docs/ai/ai-intro.md

 ## AI apps built with Neon

-Check out these AI applications built with Neon Postgres.
+Check out these applications built with Neon Postgres.

 <Admonition type="note" title="Feature your app here">
-To have your AI app built with Neon Postgres featured here, post it to our **#showcase** channel on [Discord](https://discord.gg/92vNTzKDGp) for consideration.
+To have your AI app featured here, post it to our **#showcase** channel on [Discord](https://discord.gg/92vNTzKDGp) for consideration.
 </Admonition>

 <DetailIconCards>

-<a href="https://neon.tech/guides/chatbot-astro-postgres-llamaindex" description="Build a RAG chatbot in an Astro application with LlamaIndex and Postgres" icon="openai">Build a RAG chatbot</a>
+<a href="https://neon.tech/guides/chatbot-astro-postgres-llamaindex" description="Build a RAG chatbot in an Astro application with LlamaIndex and Postgres" icon="openai">Guide: Build a RAG chatbot</a>

-<a href="https://neon.tech/guides/llamaindex-postgres-search-images" description="Using LlamaIndex with Postgres to Build your own Reverse Image Search Engine" icon="openai">Build a Reverse Image Search Engine</a>
+<a href="https://neon.tech/guides/llamaindex-postgres-search-images" description="Using LlamaIndex with Postgres to Build your own Reverse Image Search Engine" icon="openai">Guide: Build a Reverse Image Search Engine</a>

 <a href="https://github.com/neondatabase/ask-neon" description="An Ask Neon AI-powered chatbot built with pgvector" icon="github">Ask Neon Chatbot</a>